 - A Master Coach should have an excellent knowledge of coaching combined with significant levels of experience, i.e. more than 3 years as a level 2 coach

-- A Master Coach is certified to act as Tutor for the ADAPT Level 1 certification, which include possessing an independent teaching/training qualification such as PTLLS or PGCE in the UK and full authorisation by ADAPT Qualifications LTD.
+- A Master Coach is able to begin the Tutor Pathway to deliver the coaching certifications on behalf of a Delivery Centre, which include possessing an independent teaching/training qualification such as PTLLS or PGCE in the UK and full authorisation by ADAPT Qualifications LTD.

 In the UK and Europe the ADAPT Qualifications are administered via the National Governing Body, Parkour UK.
 The qualifications are in line with the national sports coaching framework and are awarded by 1st4sports Qualifications.